 This creates an empty dictionary with default initial capacity.
 The bucket array starts small and resizes as you add entries.

-You can also pass an IEqualityComparer<TKey> when you want the dictionary to compare keys differently from the default.
+The constructor also accepts an IEqualityComparer<TKey> to compare keys differently from the default.
 The most common reason is case-insensitive string keys, covered later in this chapter.

-The collection initializer gives you a compact literal form when you know the entries at compile time:
+The collection initializer is a compact literal form when the entries are known at compile time:

-Each { key, value } pair calls Add(key, value) under the hood.
-Because it's Add and not the indexer, two entries with the same key in a collection initializer will throw at runtime.
+Each { key, value } pair calls Add(key, value).
+Because it's Add and not the indexer, two entries with the same key in a collection initializer throw at runtime.

 There's also a newer syntax, the dictionary initializer, that uses indexer notation:

 The two initializers look similar but compile to different calls. { key, value } calls Add. [key] = value calls the indexer setter.
 The practical difference is duplicate handling: Add throws on duplicates, the indexer overwrites.
-We'll see why that matters below.
+The next section covers why that matters.

-This is the most common stumbling block with Dictionary, so it deserves its own section.
+This is a common stumbling block with Dictionary, so it deserves its own section.

 Add(key, value) throws ArgumentException if the key is already present:

 The original value 50 is unchanged because the failed Add doesn't touch the existing entry.
-This is the right behavior when you don't expect duplicates and want to be told if one slips in.
+This is the correct behavior when duplicates are unexpected and should raise an error.
 A catalog import that's supposed to have unique product ids should use Add, so a duplicate row in the source file becomes a loud failure.

 The indexer assignment is the opposite.
-It silently overwrites:
+It overwrites without warning:

 The first assignment creates the entry.
 The second replaces the value with 75.
 No exception, no warning, no record that the old value ever existed.
-This is the right behavior when "set the current value, whatever it was" is what you actually mean, like updating a stock count after a sale.
+This is the correct behavior when the intent is "set the current value, whatever it was", like updating a stock count after a sale.

 The rule is short.
 Use Add when "this key is new" is part of the contract.
 Use the indexer when "this key now maps to this value" is the contract.
 Don't mix the two and expect one to behave like the other.